-Fire protection system(s) include, but are not limited to: wet sprinkler systems, dry sprinkler systems, deluge systems, pre-action or fire cycle systems, dry chemical systems, wet chemical systems, carbon dioxide systems, clean agent systems, foam systems, and fire standpipe systems moke removal systems, and stair pressurization systems.
+Fire protection system(s) include, but are not limited to: wet sprinkler systems, dry sprinkler systems, deluge systems, pre-action or fire cycle systems, dry chemical systems, wet chemical systems, carbon dioxide systems, clean agent systems, foam systems, and fire standpipe systems

-A certification waiver of the above requirements for PE signature and seal may be requested for the design/renovation of wet sprinkler system(s) not exceeding 10 heads.
+A waiver of the above requirements for PE signature and seal may be requested for the design/renovation of wet sprinkler system(s) not exceeding 10 heads.
 This request shall be put in writing to the OFM.